peteris-racinskis/algo-assignment/README.md

 ## Description of the program

 Since this is a homework assignment dealing with asymptotic complexity and not a piece of production code, no attempt toward optimizing real runtime performance has been made.
-Hashmap type datastructures are native to Python and have approximately O(1) time complexity for insert/lookup operations, so they've been used without regard to the (potentially large) constant factor penalties when compared to linear search operations (which can be very fast on modern CPU hardware).

 Kruskal's algorithm for finding the max spanning forest was selected for the following reasons:
 1. It supports finding spanning forests of disconnected graphs - there is no guarantee input graph will be fully connected once non-positive edges are discarded;